ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Mostly-Tame Mimic: added hidden/tierless items to blacklist.
 	- Now has its own blacklist in addition to the more general FakeInventory blacklist, to be exposed to public API in a future update.
 - Updated TILER2 dependency to 5.0.3.

-**1.3.5**

-- Compatibility update for Risk of Rain 2 Expansion 1 (SotV).
-- Updated R2API dependency to 4.0.11.
-- Updated BepInEx dependency to 5.4.1902.
-- Updated TILER2 dependency to 5.0.2.